-Spent Nuclear Fuel and Radioactive Waste Under the Nuclear Waste Policy Act of 1982, the Department of Energy (DOE) is responsible for the permanent disposal of spent nuclear fuel.
+Spent Nuclear Fuel and Radioactive Waste

+Under the Nuclear Waste Policy Act of 1982, the Department of Energy (DOE) is responsible for the permanent disposal of spent nuclear fuel.
 KCP&L pays the DOE a quarterly fee of one-tenth of a cent for each kilowatt-hour of net nuclear generation delivered and sold for the future disposal of spent nuclear fuel.
 These disposal costs are charged to fuel expense.
 In 2002, the U.S. Senate approved Yucca Mountain, Nevada as a long-term geologic repository.
 The DOE is currently in the process of preparing an application to obtain the NRC license to proceed with construction of the repository.
 Management cannot predict when this site may be available.
-Under current DOE policy, once a permanent site is available, the DOE will accept spent nuclear fuel first from the the life of the agreement will net to zero.
+Under current DOE policy, once a permanent site is available, the DOE will accept spent nuclear fuel first from the owners with the oldest spent fuel.
+Wolf Creek has completed an on-site storage facility that is designed to hold all spent fuel generated at the plant through the end of its 40-year licensed life in 2025.
+See Note 14 for a related legal proceeding.